 His shore assignments include Fleet Replacement instructor pilot duty with the "Green Pawns" of VA-42.
 His command tours include: Fleet Logistics Support Squadron (VR) 56; Training Air Wing 2 Reserve Component; Chief of Naval Air Training Reserve Component; and Joint Transportation Reserve Unit Navy Element, United States Transportation Command.
 He has also served as deputy Reserve component commander, Navy Region Midwest.

 In October 2011, Leavitt was promoted to flag rank.
 He has commanded Naval Air Force Reserve and the Naval Air Training Command and served as reserve director of Warfare Integration (OPNAV N9I) and reserve deputy director, Maritime Operations U.S. Fleet Forces Command.

 In March 2018, Leavitt assumed his current position as Commander, Naval Safety Center.

 Leavitt has accumulated over 5,000 hours in multiple naval aircraft.
-His awards include the Defense Superior Service Medal, Legion of Merit, Meritorious Service Medal (two awards), and other personal and unit awards and citations.
+His awards include the Defense Superior Service Medal, Legion of Merit, Meritorious Service Medal and other personal and unit awards and citations.